netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - An endpoint can immediately send data over a perdetermined backup path if it suspects that a primary path is faulty.
-- In SCION, we may get error messages that specify the link or node that is faulty.
+- In SCION, we may receive error messages that specify the link or node that is faulty.
 This allows selecting a backup path that does not share the same faulty entity.
 - By sending redundant traffic over multiple paths, an application can